1. 2015

 Why use WordPress as your corporate CMS?

-WordPress is a full blown CMS and fully capable of powering corporate web sites.
-Here are 5 non-technical reasons why WP is well fit for a corporate CMS.
+![WordPress](https://www.bjornjohansen.com/content/uploads/2013/08/wordpress-300x186.png)There are now several years since WordPress was considered a blog platform only.
+Today, it's a full blown CMS and perfectly capable of powering corporate web sites.
+Here I provide you with 5 non-technical reasons why WordPress is well fit for a corporate CMS.

 Publishing WordPress site from development to production server – or moving your WordPress installation from one host to another

-You have finished that WordPress site, and want to deploy it – move it from your test server to the production server where it goes live.
+![WordPress](https://www.bjornjohansen.com/content/uploads/2013/08/wordpress-300x186.png)You have finished that WordPress site, and want to deploy it – move it from your test server to the production server where it goes live.
 But how?
-WordPress have a famous 5-minute-install, but there is no 5-minute-go-live-script.
-This is how.
+WordPress have a famous 5-minute-install, but there is no 5-minute-go-live-script\*.
+I'll show you how in these 5 easy-to-follow steps.

 Restricting access to WordPress login by IP address